qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 While the Adaptive Profile requires that it must be possible to use a qubit after it was measured, the availability of a `reset` instruction depends on the QIS supported by the backend.
-If a single-qubit measurement is supported as part of the QIS, it is always possible to reset that qubit, if needed for qubit resuse later in the program, using forward branching as illustrated for example by the following IR snippet:
+If a single-qubit measurement is supported as part of the QIS, it is always possible to reset that qubit, if needed for qubit reuse later in the program, using forward branching as illustrated for example by the following IR snippet:

 ```llvm
 ...